 Banking and Financial Services

 According to the report by Forrester “it is expected that by the year 2023, the RPA services market will hit $12 Billion.”
-Also, it is found that finance and accounting space covers 36% of all use cases.
+Also, finance and accounting space cover 36% of all use cases.

 It is quite surprising to notice the banking’s early adoption of automation as there are more bots available today in the financial industry.
-Nowadays, RPA automation solutions are utilized by several major banks to automate tasks like account opening, customer research, inquiry processing, etc. Numerous bots are utilized by banks for the automation of manual high-volume data entry.
+Nowadays, RPA automation solutions are utilized by several major banks to automate tasks like account opening, customer research, inquiry processing, etc. Banks use numerous bots for the automation of manual high-volume data entry.

 The prime components in the healthcare industry are accuracy and compliance.
 Robotic Process Automation software is used by some of the world’s largest hospitals for optimization of information management, insurance claim processing and payment cycles, prescription management, etc.

 Robotic Process Automation is growing at a rapid rate.
 Therefore, we can simplify it by saying that RPA is an automation technology that is used for software tools that reduce human tasks which are manual, rule-based, or repetitive.
 Robotic Process Automation enables human beings to perform repetitive tasks which are quite irritating for a human.

 Copying human activities, establishing multiple duties, effortlessly completing high-volume repeated duties, product management, etc. are some of the general uses of RPA.